메인 내용으로 이동

 Read: coscientist.app

 I build cognitive infrastructure for science: epistemic systems that function as a co-scientist for human researchers.
-Not AGI.
-Capable enough to measurably expand human scientific throughput while preserving human control over claims, evidence, and verification.
+This is not AGI.
+It is capable enough to measurably expand human scientific throughput while preserving human control over claims, evidence, and verification.

-The objective is "unrotting researcher's brain".
-Or, epistemic sovereignty under AI: keeping knowledge networks reliable when synthetic content is cheap and ubiquitous.
-I have written about knowledge rot and verification collapse, where unverified AI output degrades shared truth.
-This aligns with Anthropic's focus on AI that remains under human direction and aligned with human values.
-I want to build AI epistemic infrastructure that increases truthfulness, auditability, and trust instead of eroding them.
+The objective is "unrotting researchers' brains," or epistemic sovereignty under AI: keeping knowledge networks reliable when synthetic content is cheap and ubiquitous.
+I have written about knowledge rot and verification collapse, in which unverified AI output degrades shared truth.
+This aligns with Anthropic's focus on AI that remains under human direction and in accordance with human values.
+I want to build epistemic infrastructure for AI that increases truthfulness, auditability, and trust instead of eroding them.

 My fit is practical.
 I operate across research, infrastructure engineering, and system design.
-I build systems that translate theory into durable tooling, evaluation, and operations.
-I aim to be a Science Medici: accelerating scientific progress by enabling other researchers with high-leverage platforms.
+I build systems that translate theory into durable tools, evaluation, and operations.
+I aim to be a Science Medici, accelerating scientific progress by enabling other researchers with high-leverage platforms.

 Please tell us briefly about an area of technical AI safety work you're currently excited about, and why.

-Build AI epistemic infrastructure that makes large language models more reliable and more truthful.
-Implement systems that monitor, audit, and augment a model's knowledge so deployed models resist knowledge decay and failure modes such as model collapse.
+Building AI epistemic infrastructure that makes large language models more reliable and more truthful.
+Implementing systems that monitor, audit, and augment a model's knowledge so that deployed models resist knowledge decay and failure modes such as model collapse.

 The risk is known: training or fine-tuning on low-quality, synthetic, or poorly filtered data can degrade model performance and distort learned distributions, weakening factual reliability and value alignment.
 The response is engineering, not slogans.